-Facebook has announced it will remove false information about vaccines from its platform.
+Facebook has announced it will step up efforts to tackle more false information about coronavirus vaccines.

-It comes after the UK became the first country in the world to authorise the Pfizer/BioNTech vaccine and could be dispensing shots within days.
+Pressure grew on social media platforms to take action after the UK became the first country in the world to authorise the Pfizer/BioNTech vaccine.

-There is concern that scepticism or hesitancy over the vaccine will be influenced by online misinformation.
+Health authorities across Europe have expressed their concerns that skepticism or hesitancy over COVID-19 vaccines will be influenced by online misinformation.

-"We have published... papers on super-spreaders of misinformation on Facebook or Twitter and a lot of hoaxes were allowed to circulate on these platforms," Chine Labbe, Europe managing editor of NewsGuard, a browser extension that rates news websites according to their trustworthiness, told The Cube.
+"We have published... papers on super-spreaders of misinformation on Facebook or Twitter and a lot of hoaxes were allowed to circulate on these platforms," Chine Labbe, Europe managing editor of NewsGuard, a browser extension that rates news websites according to their trustworthiness.

 "It's good that Facebook is talking about it right now but until now they have proven they were not ready to tackle this problem."

 The tech giant is also expected to publish the results of a major study on the pandemic, which collected 50 million responses from citizens and users.